eclipse-thingweb/playground/README.md

 * You can use the `cli` package to test one/multiple TDs via the command line or execute assertion testing with it.
 The cli for the playground can be found [here](./packages/cli/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/cli).
 * You can use the `core` package as an API to validate TDs in your own packages.
 The core package can be found [here](./packages/core/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/core).
 * You can use the `defaults` package to add/remove explicitly stated default values in a TD.
 The default package can be found [here](./packages/defaults/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/defaults).
-* You can use the `gist_backend` package to host a backend for the gist-submission functionality of the browser version of the playground.
-The package can be found [here](./packages/gist_backend) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/gist_backend).
 * You can use the `td_to_openAPI` package to create an openAPI instance from a Thing Description.
 The package can be found [here](./packages/td_to_openAPI) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/td_to_openapi).
 * You can use the `web` package to host/adapt your own browser version of the WoT playground.
 The web package can be found [here](./packages/web/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/web).